MayowaOundeji/MayowaOundeji/README.md

-- 👋 Hi, I’m @MayowaOundeji.
+- 👋 Hi, I’m @MayowaOgundeji.
 I was born and raised in Lagos, and I LOVE DESIGNING 🖌️💻
 - 👀 I’m interested in arts, tech, fashion, finance, movies, games and books
 - 🌱 I’m currently learning Growth Design, Framer, Figma, Adobe & more.
 - 💞️ I’m looking to collaborate on amazing projects and tackle on wicked problems ...